-From its 2025 baseline capital budget of \$204 million, SPR's proposed budget shows an overall decrease by 60% to \$81 million, the vast majority of which is due to shifting about \$118 million of planned bond funding from 2025 to 2026 to align with updated project delivery schedules for Green Lake Community Center and Evans Pool renovation, Lake City Community Center renovation, Queen Anne Community Center renovation, and 8th & Mercer Community Center projects.
+From its 2025 baseline capital budget of \$204 million, SPR's adopted budget shows an overall decrease by 58% to \$85 million, the vast majority of which is due to shifting about \$118 million of planned bond funding from 2025 to 2026 to align with updated project delivery schedules for Green Lake Community Center and Evans Pool renovation, Lake City Community Center renovation, Queen Anne Community Center renovation, and 8th & Mercer Community Center projects.
 Other capital changes by fund include:

-- \$6.4 million decrease in Seattle Park District, shifting these funds to the operating budget - \$1.5 million increase in Payroll Expense Tax - \$1.1 million decrease in King County Levy, shifting these funds to the operating budget - \$500,000 increase in Park Fund
+- \$5.7 million decrease in the Seattle Park District fund, shifting these funds to the operating budget - \$1.1 million decrease in King County Levy funds, shifting these funds to the operating budget - \$5 million increase in Real Estate Excise Tax (REET) funds mostly from the Council budget phase - \$686,000 increase in Park Fund - \$150,000 increase in Unrestricted Cumulative Reserve Fund from the Council budget phase - \$130,000 increase in General Fund from the Council budget phase - \$41,000 increase in Payroll Expense Tax Fund

-Proposed Budget Meets General Fund Commitment
+Adopted Budget Meets General Fund Commitment

-SPR's proposed budget allocates \$125 million of General Fund in 2025 and \$132.4 million in 2026 to support SPR's existing parks and recreation services and lines of business (excluding program transfers from other departments).
+SPR's adopted budget allocates \$125.1 million in 2025 and \$132.4 million in 2026 of General Fund to support SPR's existing parks and recreation services and lines of business (excluding program transfers from other departments).
 This appropriation maintains the General Fund floor requirement set by the interlocal agreement (ILA) between the City of Seattle and the Park District.
 Since the establishment of the Park District in 2014, the ILA includes a specific baseline of General Fund support for parks and recreation services, commonly referred to as the "General Fund floor," and requires the City to allocate General Fund resources to SPR in each annual budget at or above that baseline.
 The ILA currently requires the City to adjust that floor for inflation annually using the Consumer Price Index (CPI) for Seattle, which for 2024 was 4.5%, which equates to a General Fund Floor in 2025 of \$123.5 million and \$127.2 million in 2026.